smartdevicelink/sdl_evolution/proposals/NNNN-spp-resource-management-for-android.md

     }
 ```

-### Reduce the number of BluetoothServerSocket that may not be required
+### Reduce the number of BluetoothServerSockets that may not be required

 In production code, MultiplexTransport is assumed, so SDL is assumed to use single BluetoothServerSocket.
 When SdlProxy fails to find the target RouterService, however, it falls back to legacy mode, which consumes another BluetoothServerSocket:
 ```java